springload/draftail/docs/user-guide/README.md

 ![Editor screenshot with a demo of rich text links](/docs/user-guide/rich-text-link.gif)

 Some editors may also contain images if configured.
-Images always take up a whole block, inserted with empty lines (that can be removed) above and below to make it easier to select the image.
+They are inserted with empty lines (that can be removed) above and below to make it easier to select the image.

 ![Editor screenshot with a demo of an image block](/docs/user-guide/rich-text-image.gif)